victor20m/java-bootcamp/README.md

 2. The IDE to use is [Eclipse for Java Developers](http://www.eclipse.org/downloads/). [ Eclipse IDE for Java EE Developers Recommended](http://www.eclipse.org/downloads/packages/).

-3. Slack JavaBootcampTandil account + headset (audio calls)
+3. Slack java-bootcamp-globant account + headset (audio calls)

 4. Create your own [GitHub](https://github.com/) account.
 Follow this [guideline](https://help.github.com/articles/set-up-git) to setup your account.
 Also you can read further about Git in [Try Git](https://try.github.io/levels/1/challenges/1) or [Learn Git Branching](http://pcottle.github.io/learnGitBranching/)